 Great coastal cities to visit in Orange County besides Huntington Beach are Newport Beach, Laguna Beach and San Clemente.
 Yes there are others, but most people aren’t going to stop at each beach city and we think these are great spots to stop.
 If you want some kid friendly attractions in Orange County that aren’t Disneyland, check out our Orange County blog post.

 Stop 15-San Diego

 You made it to your final destination!
 San Diego has lots to see and do, so you should plan on spending several days here to explore all the city has to offer.
+Our daughter was born in San Diego and we lived here for several years, so we’re quite familiar with the city and neighborhoods.
+Thinking of moving to San Diego?
+There are lots of affordable San Diego suburbs you can call home.
 Some of our favorite hotels in San Diego are the Hilton Resort in Mission Bay and the San Diego Marriott Gaslamp Quarter if you want to be downtown.
 You can split your stay between North County San Diego (Carlsbad, Encinitas, etc) and then San Diego proper.

 Have you driven down the CA coast?
 What are some of your favorite spots to stop?